-Top 5 Reasons Why is Zero Trust Micro Segmentation is Important?
+Top 5 Reasons Why Zero Trust Micro Segmentation is Important?

 Zero Trust Data Access micro-segmentation enhances network security, improves data governance, mitigates ransomware risk, and protects critical infrastructure by combining Zero Trust Data Access and micro-segmentation, providing granular control over file and folder secure access.